It goes without saying that cat lovers care about nature.

 When we collect, our in-vessel composting process turns the waste and litter into fertiliser, which can then be used in agriculture.

-We also partner with Trees for Cities to plant trees on behalf of our customers.
+We also work with our partners to plant trees on behalf of our customers and support amazing sustainability projects around the world.

-In a world with so many available green alternatives to the growing problems of strip mining and landfill, why should your cat miss out on the fun?
+In a world with so many available green alternatives to the growing problems of strip mining and waste, why should your cat miss out on the fun?

 Make the switch to Natusan cat litter today and begin turning your cat’s waste into wonder.